 The Napa Medical Research Foundation (NMRF), an independent 501(c)(3) non-profit foundation, funds a number of research projects for the Bodor Clinic.
-The goal of the NMRF is to conduct clinical and basic science research on the prevention, diagnosis, treatment and cure of conditions affecting nerves, muscles, bones and joints in adults and children and to disseminate its findings within the medical profession and target populations to benefit the public good and humanity as a whole.
-For more information about the NMRF, visit www.napamedicalresearch.org.
+The goal of the NMRF is to conduct clinical and basic science research on the prevention, diagnosis, treatment and cure of conditions affecting nerves, muscles, bones and joints in adults and children and disseminate its findings within the medical profession and target populations to benefit the public good.
+For more information, visit www.napamedicalresearch.org.

 Ultrasound Guided Surgery